MichaelRWolf/wendy-ai/notes-from-google-doc.md

 2022-07-29_MysticRevolution_Ep01_package.txt

 Drop it into /70_Video_Audio/MysticRevolution/ in your BLOOM _AI_Core.

-Later, if you or I want to reference only your words, I can pull the “wendy-extract” section directly.
+Later, if you or I want to reference only your words, I can pull the "wendy-extract" section directly.

-When you’re ready, send me the first full transcript (or upload the .txt file).
+When you're ready, send me the first full transcript (or upload the .txt file).

-I’ll run this exact formatting so you can see the finished structure before you start building your archive.
+I'll run this exact formatting so you can see the finished structure before you start building your archive.

 ---
 🐬 You said:

 great - will you give this to me in a file? so i can easily copy all and paste once into my dataset under one name

 ---
 ✨ ChatGPT said:

-Perfect — yes, once you share the first full transcript file, I’ll process it and then return the finished result as one single downloadable .txt file with the exact structure we outlined:
+Perfect — yes, once you share the first full transcript file, I'll process it and then return the finished result as one single downloadable .txt file with the exact structure we outlined:
 === SESSION PACKAGE: 2022-07-29_MysticRevolution_Ep01 ===
 ...

 That file will contain: